Buddhism in the United Kingdom: History

-Relationship with the Buddhist World
+Relationship with the Buddhist world

-Although the practice of Buddhism in the United Kingdom started in the 19th century, the UK have had relations with Buddhist countries for more than a millennia.
+Although the practice of Buddhism in the United Kingdom started in the 19th century, the UK has had relations with Buddhist countries for more than a millennium.
 Britain may have had relations through the rule of the Romans, though most of these were directly from Rome.
 The religion of Manichaeism, a former major religion which had Buddhist influences, was said to have spread throughout the empire as far as Britannia.

-There wasn't much contact between the Buddhist world and Britain until the early modern age.
-Archaeological evidence found in Sutton Hoo suggested that Britain was part of an international culture and the garnets discovered, with dated back to the Anglo-Saxon period came as far as Sri Lanka.
-Sri Lanka at that time was a strong Buddhist civilization called 'Anuradhapura' having contact with Ancient Rome and Greece and it was also known that during the Anglo-Saxon period, Sri Lanka was the most distant land away to the Anglo-Saxons.
-During the 16th century, many English sailors and travelers reached Asia with one notable of Ralph Fitch.
-Ralph Fitch was known to have visited various places in Asia between 1583 and 1591, including various Buddhist countries such as present-day Myanmar, Ayutthaya (a strong Buddhist kingdom situated in the areas of Thailand, Malaysia, Cambodia and Myanmar), the Himalayas and Ceylon.
+However, there was little contact between the Buddhist world and Britain until the early modern age.
+Archaeological evidence found in Sutton Hoo suggests that Britain was part of an international culture even during the Anglo-Saxon period, indicated by the presence at the site of garnets from Sri Lanka, at that time a strong Buddhist civilization called 'Anuradhapura' which had had contact with Ancient Rome and Greece.
+During the Anglo-Saxon period, Sri Lanka was considered by some to be the most distant land from Anglo-Saxon England.

+During the 16th century, many English sailors and travelers reached Asia.
+One such notable person was Ralph Fitch, who visited various places in Asia between 1583 and 1591, including various Buddhist countries such as present-day Myanmar, Ayutthaya (a strong Buddhist kingdom situated in the areas of Thailand, Malaysia, Cambodia and Myanmar), the Himalayas and Ceylon.
 William Adams was the first Englishman to reach Japan in 1600, at that time the country was also Buddhist.

 History of Buddhism in the UK

-Early Buddhist presence could be seen in the 1810s.
+Buddhism in the United Kingdom goes at least as far back as the 1810s.
 Adam Sri Munni Ratna, a Buddhist monk from Ceylon (Sri Lanka), travelled to England with his cousin (also a Buddhist monk) while accompanying Sir Alexander Johnston in 1818.
 They were keen to learn Christianity as they were travelling to England.
 During their brief stay, the two monks were baptised and returned to Ceylon where they entered government service.

+As Buddhism expanded in the United Kingdom, several umbrella organisations have formed, such as the Buddhist Society (active since 1924, with an office in London), and The Network of Buddhist Organisations, established in 1993.

+Theravada

 In Britain, the earliest Buddhist influences came from the Theravada traditions of Burma, Thailand, and Sri Lanka.
-Interest in them was primarily scholarly to begin with, and a tradition of study grew up that resulted in the foundation of the Pali Text Society in 1881, which undertook the significant task of translating the Pāli Canon of Theravada Buddhist Tradition into English.
+Interest in them was primarily scholarly to begin with, and a tradition of study grew up that resulted in the foundation of the Pali Text Society in 1881 founded by Thomas William Rhys Davids, which undertook the significant task of translating the Pāli Canon of Theravada Buddhist tradition into English.
 The start of interest in Buddhism as a path of practice had been pioneered by the original Theosophists, the Russian Madame Blavatsky and the American Colonel Olcott, who in 1880 became the first Westerners to receive the Three refuges and Five precepts, the formal conversion ceremony by which one traditionally accepted and becomes a Buddhist.